Agenda and Events

 - The MTDS also would require standardization of terminology by ocean carriers so that shippers and other supply chain partners can better understand the movement of their cargo.

-Speaker: Carl W. Bentzel, Past Commissioner, Federal Maritime Commission
+Speaker: Carl W. Bentzel, Past Commissioner, Federal Maritime Commission; President, National Association of Waterfront Employers (NAWE)

 2:30 pm